 - Any decision not to proceed should not be based solely on the fact that there is no medico-legal report or that the report is inconclusive.

 - All relevant information has to be gathered.
-This could also include the psycho-social context of the violence, medical, forensic and other relevant reports and information.
+This could also include the psycho-social context of the violence, medical, forensic, and other relevant reports, and information.

-What if the victim was aggressive too?
+What if the victim was aggressive, too?

-- Performing a psychological examination to determine the mental state of the suspect and what factors could be related to the violent behaviour, such as for example previous violent incidents
+- performing a psychological examination to determine the mental state of the suspect and what factors could be related to the violent behaviour, such as for example previous violent incidents,

-- Performing a risk assessment to detect if there are risk factors in the suspect, to see if the aggression was reactive to some circumstances close to the aggression or if the aggression was part of a mental idea built through time
+- performing a risk assessment to detect if there are risk factors in the suspect, to see if the aggression was reactive to some circumstances close to the aggression or if the aggression was part of a mental idea built through time

 Primary aggressor analysis

 There are incidents where the domestic violence has been mutual.
 To arrest the right person (and avoid arresting the victim), police officers should identify the predominant aggressor.
 The predominant aggressor is the one who dominates the other.
-By arresting the wrong individual, a wrong message is sent: offenders are being rewarded for manipulating the system; victims are not being protected and they are unwilling to seek help from police in future; and if both parents are arrested, children may associate police with the breakup of the family.
+By arresting the wrong individual, a wrong message is sent: offenders are being rewarded for manipulating the system; victims are not being protected and they are unwilling to seek help from the police in the future; if both parents are arrested, children may associate the police with the breakup of the family.
 Ineffective intervention in domestic violence won’t stop the cycle of violence which will lead to repetitive violent incidents and frustration of police officers.

-To determine the predominant aggressor ask yourself the following questions:
+To determine the predominant aggressor ask yourself the following questions.

-- Is there a history of previous domestic violence (reported and not reported?) and who had previously been the perpetrator?
+- Is there a history of previous domestic violence (reported and not reported?), and who had previously been the perpetrator?

 - Who is fearful of whom?